MacPenguin

 Section XIV: Compatibility

-1. Will Linux/m68k for Macintosh be binary compatible with the other m68k Linux projects?
+1. Is Linux/m68k for Macintosh binary compatible with the other m68k Linux projects?

-2. Will Linux/mac68k be source compatible with other Linux ports?
+2. Is Linux/mac68k source compatible with other Linux ports?

 The short answer is yes, for the same reasons listed above.
 The long answer is yes, but there are certain differences between processor architecures that can't be reasonably abstracted away by the kernel.
-The major things to watch for are alignment issues (m68k is slightly stricter about having things be word-aligned than i386), endianness issues, and, for kernel drivers, the total absence of all sorts of low-level i386 brain-damage (having a tiny port I/O space and separate instructions for accessing it sticks out as the big one).
-Also, a lot of software authors seem to be under the mistaken impression that Linux is for i386 only, and make stupid assumptions about things as simple as the strings returned by uname(1) in Makefiles and the like.
+The major things to watch for are alignment issues (unlike other architectures, m68k does not by default "naturally align" long word sized variables), endianness issues (m68k is big-endian unlike x86), and for kernel drivers, the total absence of all sorts of low-level i386 brain-damage (having a tiny port I/O space and separate instructions for accessing it sticks out as the big one).
+Also, a lot of software authors seem to be suffering under the delusion that Linux is for x86 only, and make stupid assumptions about things as simple as the strings returned by uname(1) in Makefiles and the like.

 3. Will Linux/mac68k be able to run MacOS or A/UX binaries?

-Not right now, definitely not.
-It has been discussed that in the future, we'll probably be able to make a Mac-in-a-Mac using some features of the 68030+ processor to allow running of the MacOS as if the machine was a 68020 (since the 68k architecture is virtualizable, unlike i386).
+Not at present.
+It should be possible to make a Mac-in-a-Mac using some features of the 68030 and later processors that could boot MacOS on a virtual 68020 (since the 68k architecture is virtualizable, unlike i386).
 Honestly, it's more important to get as many systems as we can running Linux right now than to get them running MacOS.
 If you want the MacOS that bad, what are you doing here? :)

 A/UX is uncertain.
 We haven't looked into it enough to make any judgments.
 Part of the reason for this is that A/UX is very hard to find.
 Personally, I (dhd) am much, much more interested in the possibility of being able to run 68k HP/UX and SunOS binaries like NetBSD and OpenBSD can.